Pierre Womé: International career

 Womé was a regular starter in the left back position for Cameroon during the late 1990s and early 2000s.
 He was a key member of the squads that won consecutive African Cup of Nations titles in 2000 and 2002 and the Olympic gold medal in 2000.
 All three tournaments were won on penalty shoot-outs, and Womé was a taker in all three victories.
 In the Olympic gold medal match, Womé scored the fifth and decisive penalty to win the title for his country.
 He also scored from the spot in the 2000 African Cup of Nations final, but his penalty in the following tournament was saved by Senegal's Tony Sylva.
-Womé also played as Cameroon's first choice left back in the 1998 and 2002 World Cups.
+Womé also played as Cameroon's first-choice left back in the 1998 and 2002 FIFA World Cups.

-On 8 October 2005, Womé missed a 95th-minute penalty during Cameroon's final World Cup qualifier against Egypt that would have sent the Indomitable Lions to the 2006 FIFA World Cup; unfortunately for Womé he cannoned the shot off the outside of the post and Ivory Coast qualified at their expense.
+On 8 October 2005, Womé missed a 95th-minute penalty during Cameroon's final World Cup qualifier against Egypt that would have sent the Indomitable Lions to the 2006 FIFA World Cup; unfortunately for Womé he cannoned the shot off the outside of the post, the match ended 1–1 and the Ivory Coast qualified at their expense.
+Womé later claimed that some Cameroon fans wanted to kill him as a result of the miss.

-During a press conference several days afterward, Womé said about the penalty: “No one wanted to take that penalty.
-No one.
-Neither Samuel Eto'o nor our captain Rigobert Song, because they knew what could have happened if they missed.
-I have always had the courage and I went to the spot.”
-He also claimed that some Cameroon fans wanted to kill him.

 On 19 March 2007, Womé announced his retirement from international football.
 He later returned to the team in 2009 for a 2010 FIFA World Cup qualification match against Morocco.